wso2/docs-is/en/docs/learn/configuring-ws-trust-security-token-service.md

 The STS is capable of issuing SAML 1.1 and 2.0 security tokens and has a SOAP/XML API for token issuance.

 ## Download the STS connector
 WS-Trust authentication is no longer supported by default from IS 5.11.0 upwards and has been introduced as a connector.
-In order to use WS-Trust authentication, first, you should download the connector from WSO2 Connector Store.
+In order to use WS-Trust authentication, first, you should download the connector from the WSO2 Connector Store.

 To download and install the WS-Trust connector: